5 Non-Negotiable Vegan Foods to Eat Every Day (if You Want to Live a Long, Healthy Life)

 What I’ve found is that certain health foods — normal foods, not hard-to-find superfoods — have a remarkable capacity to protect you from disease, increase athletic performance, and give you a fighting chance of living a long, healthy life.

-Below I’ve compiled a list of five food types that meet this criteria.
-Foods that I recommend my clients eat every single day — without exception.
+Below I’ve compiled a list of five food types that meet this criteria .
+Foods that I recommend vegans eat every single day — without exception.

 Let’s focus for a minute on the longest living populations on earth today that enjoy the best health and least amount of chronic disease.